 By providing direct access to the best Guatemalan coffees produced 100% at origin, Gento has changed the coffee game.
-By eliminating middlemen, all our coffee is grown, freshly roasted to order, packaged and shipped directly from Guatemala.
+By eliminating middlemen, all our coffee is grown, freshly roasted in small batches, packaged and shipped directly from Guatemala.
 This allows Gento to generate more value in-country to create a more equitable coffee experience and pay farmers beyond even fair-trade prices.

 What else makes Gento so special?